 Family Tax Benefits are cash benefits paid by the government to help families with the costs of raising dependent children.
 Until 2009 the benefits were managed within the income tax system.

-From 1 July 2013 individuals have 12 months after the relevant income year to lodge a claim, which replaces the extended lodgement time period of 24 months which previously applied.
+Individuals have 12 months after the relevant income year to lodge a claim.

 All claims, assessments and payments are currently managed by the Family Assistance Office, now part of the Department of Human Services.
 A claim can be lodged up to 97 days before the expected day of entitlement.